Chemical weapons watchdog to begin Syria inspections next week

 | AMSTERDAM

-AMSTERDAM Experts from the world's chemical weapons watchdog will begin inspecting Syria's stockpile of toxic munitions by Tuesday, according to an agreement passed in The Hague on Friday.
+AMSTERDAM Experts from the world's chemical weapons watchdog will begin inspecting Syria's stockpile of toxic munitions by Tuesday, according to a draft agreement obtained by Reuters.

-The agreement enables the U.N.
-Security Council to vote later on Friday on a draft resolution on eradicating Syria's chemical arsenal.

-The decision adopted by the Executive Council of the Organisation for the Prohibition of Chemical Weapons, OPCW, called on members to make cash donations to fund Syria's fast-tracked destruction operation.
+The draft, which is due to be voted on Friday night, calls on members of the Organisation for the Prohibition of Chemical Weapons (OPCW) to make cash donations to fund Syria's fast-tracked destruction operation.

-The 41-member executive council of the OPCW passed the agreement in meetings that ran past midnight.

-"It's done and dusted," said spokesman Michael Luhan.
-"It passed by consensus."
+The 41-member executive council of the OPCW is due to discuss and vote on the proposal at 22:00 (20:00GMT) Friday night.
+It needs a simple majority to be passed, but decisions at the body are normally agreed upon by consensus.

 It requests urgent funding to hire inspectors and technical experts to destroy what Western intelligence agencies believe is about 1,000 tonnes of sarin, mustard and VX nerve agents, built up over decades and spread over dozens of locations.